MadChase/ChaseEnvs/README.md

 ## Info
-This is a place for anyone who want, to use my envs in their maps or for any other use.
+This is a place for anyone who wants to use my envs in their maps or for any other use case.
 DM me on discord (madchasez) if having any issues with anything here

 ## Info Pages